ZOMALAB Founders

 Lucy Ana serves as board chair for Fundación Viento Sur, as a board member for Socialab in Chile and previously volunteered as a therapist at the Denver Children’s Advocacy Center where she cared for Spanish-speaking children who experienced maltreatment.

-She is a licensed child psychologist in Chile and earned a psychology degree from The Universidad del Desarrollo.
+Lucy Ana is a licensed child psychologist in Chile and earned a psychology degree from The Universidad del Desarrollo.

 ZOMALAB Leadership